It can make a big difference where you get your Chinchilla.

 Just because you see a chinchilla on the picture of treats, a toy, or another accessory does not make it chinchilla safe.

-That’s merely bad advertising on the manufactures end of the deal.
+That’s merely bad advertising on the manufacturer’s end.

 Again, use resources such as this blog to guide you towards the correct and safe items that you need for your chinchilla.